SSalario

 The most common mistake in promotion negotiation is framing the ask as a percentage of current pay.
 This is HR's preferred framing because it limits the increase.
 Your job is to shift the anchor to market compensation for the new role.

-Research sources: BLS OES data for your occupation code at the new level, Glassdoor filtered to your metro, Levels.fyi for tech roles, and salary ranges in job postings for equivalent titles (now publicly available in Colorado, New York, California, Washington, and a dozen other states).
+Research sources: BLS OEWS data for your occupation code at the new level, reputable salary benchmarks filtered to your metro, Levels.fyi for tech roles, and salary ranges in comparable job postings where public ranges are available.
 When you can show that the market for your new title ranges from $X to $Y, your employer must justify why they are offering below the midpoint.

 Step 2: Quantify the Scope Change